Oregon State Bar: Professional Liability Fund

 In 1977, the Oregon Legislature enacted legislation which gave the OSB Board of Governors authority to establish a professional liability fund for the purpose of insuring lawyers against malpractice lawsuits.
 The fund would be financed by an annual assessment on lawyers in private practice in Oregon.

 Exercising its delegated authority, the Board passed a resolution, effective July 1, 1978, requiring all Oregon based attorneys to carry malpractice coverage with aggregate limits of not less than $100,000.
 The resolution further provided that the required malpractice coverage "for all active members in the private practice of law, with the exception of patent attorneys, shall be obtained through" the Fund.

 In 1989, PLF survived a legal challenge on anti-trust grounds.

 As of 2019, Oregon and Idaho are the only two states where lawyers are required to carry professional liability insurance.
 PLF's practice management attorneys and attorney counselors provide confidential services to all Oregon lawyers.

 Interest on Lawyer Trust Accounts

 The Oregon State Bar's IOLTA Program (Interest on Lawyer Trust Accounts) began on a voluntary basis in 1983.
 In 1988, the bar members voted to make the IOLTA program mandatory, and the Oregon Supreme Court approved the necessary rule changes, effective May 1, 1989.
-Interest on short term client deposits in lawyer trust accounts is paid by the financial institution to the Law Foundation, which uses the revenue "to fund organizations in Oregon that provide legal services to people of lesser means, promote diversity in the legal profession, and educate the public about the law."
+Interest on short term client deposits in lawyer trust accounts is paid by the financial institution to the Oregon Law Foundation, which uses the revenue "to fund organizations in Oregon that provide legal services to people of lesser means, promote diversity in the legal profession, and educate the public about the law."